(During the 2020 pandemic I had time to organize my library and listen to things I hadn’t taken off the shelf in years.)

 — Sophisticated Lady (1940).
 Not the first recording of this tune, but a good one, at a medium dance tempo and Harry Carney and Johnny Hodges as featured soloists.
 Hodges has grown into his thing.
 Lawrence Brown gives a long sustained note at the end, a special effect that will go permanently into the book.

 — Cotton Tail (1940).
 Amazing this is before bebop.
-Well, Dizzy Gillespie and Charlie Parker were certainly paying attention, not to mention transitional figures like Roy Eldridge and Coleman Hawkins.
-The Ben Webster solo is famous, but the horn solis are just as shocking.
+Dizzy Gillespie and Charlie Parker were certainly paying attention, not to mention transitional figures like Roy Eldridge and Coleman Hawkins.
+The Ben Webster solo is famous, but the horn solis are even more shocking.

 — Never No Lament (1940).
 When we learn the “easy” versions of Ellington’s music, so much gets left out.
 “Never No Lament” is way more subtle and idiosyncratic than almost anyone covering “Don’t Get Around Much Anymore” since.
-These days “Never No Lament” might be my favorite 1940 Ellington…
+At the moment, “Never No Lament” might be my favorite 1940 Ellington chart…

 — In A Mellotone (1940).
-I believe Duke’s opening quartal piano voicings were nothing short of absolutely revolutionary, one of the most important strands of DNA in all jazz piano since.
+Duke’s opening quartal piano voicings became one of the most important strands of DNA in all jazz piano since.
 In the improvisations there’s an astonishing amount double-time: surely not too many others were going for pure speed like this in 1940.
 The call and response with Cootie versus the saxes is pretty surreal, and Hodges plays many, many notes.
 It’s not totally comfortable from the horns, hardly a “mellow” vibe, although the rhythm section is appropriately relaxed.

 — Warm Valley (1940).
 An erotic masterpiece, with Hodges in his proper role as grand seducer.
 The harmonic sequences are far flung and the last piano chord is mysterious.

-–– Take The “A” Train (1941) All aboard with new faces Billy Strayhorn (this was an early Strayhorn chart for the band) and Ray Nance.
+–– Take The “A” Train (1941) All aboard with new faces Billy Strayhorn and Ray Nance.
 So great.
-Again I ponder why so little of the original complexity is common practice.
-Time to change this!
+Again, little of the original complexity is common practice.

 — I Got It Bad And That Ain’t Good (1941).
 Ivie Anderson sings the famous ballad (with famously awkward leaps) beautifully.
 Duke tinkles on celeste behind the rich woodwind chords.

 — Perdido (1942).
 Look out for that piano intro!
 Total Thelonious Monk!
-As is so often the case, the wonderful members take turns with short features over varied backgrounds (a strange set of unison half-notes is also quite Monkish).
-Morgenstern’s notes are very helpful when giving a roll call of solos, but nobody need guess whenever Ben Webster appears.
+As is so often the case, the wonderful members take turns with short features over varied backgrounds (a strange set of unison half-notes in the background is also quite Monkish).
+Morgenstern’s notes are very helpful when giving the solo order, but nobody need guess whenever Ben Webster appears.

 — C Jam Blues (1942).
 The four bar break attached to the blues form is pure Duke.
 One last time, a roll call of soloist from these glory years: Ray Nance, Rex Stewart, Ben Webster, Tricky Sam Nanton, Barney Bigard.
 Credit also to Jimmie Blanton and two professionals of swing that had been there a long time, Sonny Greer and guitarist Freddie Guy.

 — Rockabye River (1946.)
 A “jungle” piece like “The Mooche” with great Hodges and a 1946 band that is even more indomitable in rhythmic authority.
-In general, the Ellington band swung harder all the time; those that declare the “Blanton-Webster” band to be Duke’s best music are missing out.
+In general, the Ellington band swung harder down through the years; those that declare the “Blanton-Webster” band to be Duke’s best music are missing out.

 — Jeep’s Blues (1956) Duke shows he’s been listening to Horace Silver as he joins Sam Woodyard and Jimmy Woode in surreal blues at Newport.
-Hodges played better all the time, too, this is peerless alto saxophone by any standard.
-It ends on F dominant, but Duke chimes repeated B-flats, and unanswered question and a good conclusion to this set of marvelous music.
+Hodges played better all the time, too: This is peerless alto saxophone by any standard.
+It ends on F dominant, but Duke chimes repeated B-flats, an unanswered question and a good conclusion to set.

 — It Don’t Mean a Thing (If it Ain’t Got That Swing).
 Almost 11 minutes of pure madness in F Minor.
 The time almost derails as Hines grabs for anything and everything, but Jo Jones keeps the band in check with a smile.
-They clearly didn’t rehearse, I suspect Hines is sort of giving cues.
+They clearly didn’t rehearse.
+Perhaps Hines gives a few cues.
 The ending is disaster until it’s not.
 Gonsalves is such an angel, playing a motivic solo with soul, completely unexpected notes, and the most warm sonority imaginable.
 Dewey Redman doesn’t sound like this in the slightest, but somehow Gonsalves and Redman are in the same family.

 — Over the Rainbow.
 A Gonsalves cadenza sets up one perfect chorus of wistful stargazing.

 — Moten Swing.
-Jo Jones sets it up, sticks lightly on a muted tom, then moves to high hat for scattershot piano ruminations, before a solo on the rims.
+Jo Jones sets it up, soft sticks on a muted tom, then to high hat for scattershot piano ruminations, before a solo on the rims.
 Tune starts again with sax, Papa Jo is back to the toms.
-Damn, does Jones sound great on this date, this is must for Jo Jones fans.
+Damn, does Jones sound great on this date.
+This LP is must for Jo Jones fans.
 Gonsalves nods at bebop during his brilliant improvisation.
 Behind him, Hines is a rambunctious big band, amazing.
 What a vibe!
 It’s too good, I can’t stand it.
 Again, Hines totally derails the ending.

 — Blue Sands.
 A Hines original, solo, borrowed from a 1972 session.
-Sounds a bit like a much earlier tune but this is the only recording.
+Sounds like a much earlier tune, but this is the only recording.
 Gorgeous.
 Hines stays close to the theme throughout but colors the music in a variety of ways.
-Hines was truly Mr. Left Hand.

 — I Got It Bad and That Ain’t Good.
 First chorus looks tentatively around in F major with basement rumbles, second chorus moves to G and Hines doubles down on wild virtuoso flourishes.
 A final bump up to A-flat and it’s time for Gonsalves to make our dreams come true.